How To Choose The Best Sunscreen For Your Skin?

 - Avoid sunscreens that contain fragrance, natural or synthetic

-It's August and sunny days are in, but two of the top sunscreen ingredients are out.
-In July, Hawaii became the first state to ban the sale of sunscreens with the chemicals oxybenzone and octinoxate, because of the reported damage they caused to coral reefs as they wash off swimmers' bodies in the ocean.
+Sometime ago, the sale of sunscreens with the chemicals oxybenzone and octinoxate was banned, because of the reported damage they caused to coral reefs as they wash off swimmers' bodies in the ocean.
 "Just three drops of oxybenzone in an Olympic-sized swimming pool is enough to damage coral larvae," says Nathan Donley, senior scientist for the Center for Biological Diversity.
 The CDB recently petitioned the U.S. Food and Drug Administration to ban the same ingredients on a national level.

 Some dermatologists and consumers have preferred sunscreen without those ingredients anyway, using protection with physical blockers such as zinc and titanium oxide for sensitive skin or other reasons.
 There is some question as to whether certain chemical sunscreens disrupt the endocrine system, notes Kimberly Morel, pediatric dermatologist at the Columbia University Medical Center.
 But, she adds, "There is no controversy that ultraviolet light is a carcinogen, and so sunscreen is still important to use on areas of skin that cannot be protected by other means."

 No matter what you choose, be sure it's labeled as broad spectrum, meaning it filters both UVA and UVB rays, says Morel.
 Look for products that are water resistant for 80 minutes, and for at least SPF 15, but preferably in the SPF 30 to SPF 50 range (and no higher).
 When shopping for these physical blocks, check ingredients, even if a sunscreen purports to be "natural," as some physical sunscreens still incorporate chemical ingredients.